Father Joseph Galko

-As early as 1984, the Diocese of Allentown had actual knowledge that Galko was sexually abusing his parishioners.
-He admitted to having sexual contact with an 18-year-old parishioner, and also admitted to engaging in mutual oral copulation another male (age undisclosed in the grand jury report) at the rectory at St. Ambrose.
-When pressed, he admitted to “occasional occurrences” of similar behavior with males before, during, and after his ordination, including while he was in seminary.
-He remained at St. Ambrose for another two years after these admissions.
+Fr.
+Joseph Galko was ordained a priest in 1980, who served in multiple parishes in the Diocese of Allentown.
+According to media reports, in 2018, he was first named publicly as accused in the PA Grand Jury report.
+It noted that as early as 1984, the Diocese had knowledge that the priest was sexually abusing his parishioners.
+He admitted to having sexual contact with an 18-year-old parishioner.
+He also admitted to engaging in mutual oral copulation with another male at the rectory at St. Ambrose.
+He ultimately admitted to “occasional occurrences” of similar behavior with males before, during, and after his ordination, including while he was in seminary.
+No action was taken and he remained at St. Ambrose for another two years after these admissions.

 In 1987, the Diocese of Allentown received a report that Galko was spending “too much” time with the altar boys at St. Bernard’s parish, followed by a second report from a fellow priest that Galko’s interactions with teenage boys concerned him.
 Based upon our firm’s experience, both of these reports are classic red flags – expressed in code words – that children are being abused.
 Indeed, Galko was removed from the parish and sent for inpatient treatment at a facility in Downington, Pennsylvania, where many priests accused of sexual abuse were sent by dioceses across the country.
 One of his therapist evaluators reported to the Diocese of Allentown that Galko was a pathological liar and that his prognosis for improvement was grim, according to the grand jury report.